Free threat intelligence samples

 Disposable email services - also known as temporary email, throwaway email, or burner email - provide users with short-lived inboxes that expire after minutes or hours.
 Services like Guerrilla Mail, Mailinator, and YOPmail are among the most well-known, but new providers appear every week.
 Our database is continuously curated to catch both established and emerging disposable email domains.

 When a user enters an email address during registration, checkout, or form submission, your application can perform a simple domain lookup against this list.
 If the domain matches, you can reject the submission, flag the account for review, or require a verified email from a legitimate provider.
-This single check dramatically reduces fake signups, coupon abuse, and spam form submissions.
+The match adds a useful signal when reviewing fake signups, coupon abuse, and spam form submissions.

 Unlike API-based email verification services that charge per query, the AntiProxies disposable email list is a static file you host locally.
 Lookups are instant (a simple hash or set check), cost nothing per query, and - crucially - no user data leaves your servers.
 This makes the database ideal for GDPR-conscious businesses that need to validate email addresses without sending personal data to third parties.